-At June 30, 2018, the District had \$3,490,000 in bonds outstanding versus \$3,755,000 last year.
-Other obligations include capital leases payable, accrued vacation and sick time and net pension liability as shown in Note 5 of Notes to Financial Statements.
+At June 30, 2019, the District had \$5,640,936 in bonds and notes from direct borrowings outstanding versus \$5,009,461 last year.
+Refer to Note 6 of the Notes to Financial Statements for more information.

-Currently Known Facts, Decisions, or Conditions
+Currently Known Facts, Decisions or Conditions

 Salaries and benefits account for more than 80% of the District's operating budget and these costs are largely the result of settlements with the three district employee groups that are represented by labor unions.
-Contracts for the three groups, teachers and support staff, and administrators have been settled through June 30, 2019.
+Contracts for all three of the groups, teachers, support staff and administrators were settled through June 30, 2019.
+The bargaining began in the fall of 2018 for the year ending June 30, 2020.
+Due to the statewide healthcare bargaining group that was established per Act 11, the union groups are only able to negotiate a one-year contract while the healthcare bargaining group comes to a settlement on the healthcare going forward.